Sofa beds buying guide

 A sofabed is a dependable friend that makes you a flexible one, allowing you to put up relatives, unexpected overnighters, and party stragglers.
 It’s also there for you on nights when the snoring becomes too much… Useful in a living room or a spare room being used for other purposes (i.e. a home office), a sofa bed makes you guest-ready at a moment’s notice and can also be used as the main bed in smaller homes.

 But where sofa beds might have once done two jobs half-heartedly, now they’re comfortable and supportive in both their guises.
 So check in to our Habitat Sofa Bed Buying Guide for the full story on everything from fabrics to fillings, measurements and mattresses.

 There are several different types of sofa beds out there, but over the years we have refined our range to two mechanisms: the metal-action frame and the clic-clac.
 The metal-action frame, a la the Colombo, is where the sofa seat cushions are removed and the mattress, suspension, and frame of the bed fold out from the interior of the sofa.
 The clic-clac, on the other hand, is a quicker, less complicated affair.
 It’s where the base cushion of the sofa clicks forward to let the back clack flat, thus making a perfect crash pad for a last minute party guest.
-See our recent additions: the Kota and Sibu.
+See our recent addition: the Kota.

 We’ve narrowed it down to these two options because the metal-action frame makes the most comfortable sofa bed, with the space it has for folding away a fuller mattress for frequent use.
 The clic-clac is, however, the perfect solution for tight spaces that need a bed option at a pinch, but not the full shebang.